lamelizard/GraphWaveFunctionCollapse/README.md

 * Instead of *GL* we use *GLs*, we allow to use more than one graph to extract and apply patterns.
 * We use GraphML files for the graphs.
 * The API accepts [networkx](https://networkx.github.io/) (DI)Graphs.
 Don't mix Graphs and DiGraphs.
-* Since this package uses the [networkx](https://networkx.github.io/) implemetation of VF2 to to find subgraph isomorphisms, only those of node induced subgraphs are used.
+* Since this package uses the [networkx](https://networkx.github.io/) implemetation of VF2 to find subgraph isomorphisms, only those of node induced subgraphs are used.

 Example code
 ```python